szapata-bio/HLA_inference/README.md

 **Important caveat on HLAGuessr**: Rosati's cohort was one of three datasets used in HLAGuessr's own training (alongside Russell et al. and Emerson et al.), with HLA genotypes obtained directly from the authors for that purpose.
 So HLAGuessr's predictions on this cohort are not fully blind — the model had prior exposure to a subset of these patients' true HLA.
 THNet, by contrast, was trained on a completely separate set of 4,144 donors and never saw this cohort.
 Its validation here is genuinely blind and is the more honest test of real-world performance.

-Once Elisa shared the HIBAG genotypes, each method's predictions were compared independently against the real HLA.
+Once Dr. Elisa shared the HIBAG genotypes, each method's predictions were compared independently against the real HLA.

 No HLA ground truth, per-patient predictions, or per-patient validation outputs are published in this repository.
 Notebooks are shared without cell outputs, and only aggregate metrics are reported below.

 ## Repository structure

 The repository has four notebooks under `notebooks/`.
 The first two cover MiXCR processing and inference with HLAGuessr and THNet respectively.
-The third unpacks Elisa's RDS files and builds the ground-truth master table.
+The third unpacks Dr. Elisa's RDS files and builds the ground-truth master table.
 The fourth applies quality control and runs the validation described in this README.
 A `figures/` subfolder holds three aggregate plots — none of them expose any individual patient's HLA.
 A `scripts/` folder has the R script used to unpack the RDS files correctly.

 ## Results